 - Severe chest pain or heart attack

 - Drug overdose

 - Poisoning

 - Bad burns

-- Shock (you may sweat, feel thirsty or dizzy or have pale skin)
+- Shock.
+You may sweat, feel thirsty or dizzy, or have pale skin.

-- Convulsions or seizures

-- Trouble breathing

-- Sudden inability to see, move or speak

-- Severe dental pain or swelling

-- If you are pregnant, in labor and/or bleeding

-- If you feel like you are going to harm yourself or harm others
+- Sudden inability to see, move, or speak - Severe dental pain or swelling - If you are pregnant, in labor, and/or bleeding - If you feel like you are going to harm yourself or others

-- Gun or knife wounds